percona/pg_tde/CONTRIBUTING.md

     meson install
     ```

-3. Start Percona Server for PostgreSQL
+3. Start OpenBao and OpenKMIP

 4. Run the tests using the following command: